 SqCWD and CWD continue to support Santa Cruz County efforts to identify projects to enhance groundwater recharge.
 The County is leading a Proposition 50 funded effort to implement demonstration projects to restore groundwater infiltration from developed areas at Polo Grounds Park and Brommer Street Park within the Groundwater Management Area.
+Installation of these recharge facilities is to take place in 2011.
 The Resource Conservation District of Santa Cruz County is also implementing a separate grant funded project to promote recharge through home drainage improvements, including outreach and technical assistance.